 Here are the instructions that will appear on each section of the examination, with some explanatory commentary that may help you in preparations.

 Part I (morning): Scores/Recordings.

-The questions asked in group A might be similar to those asked on a styles examination, i.e., questions about genre, compositional technique, features of rhythm and meter, features of instrumentation, comparisons with other compositions of a similar type, and so on.
-The excerpt in group B should be treated along similar lines, but you will not have specific questions to direct your answers.
-You are encouraged to seek out relevant scholarship to help you place it.
+The questions asked might be similar to those asked on a styles examination, i.e., questions about genre, compositional technique, features of rhythm and meter, features of instrumentation, comparisons with other compositions of a similar type, and so on.

 “This part is arranged in three sections concerning material from (1) antiquity, the Middle Ages, and the Renaissance; (2) the Baroque and Classical eras; and (3) the Romantic era and years since.
-Each section consists of a question or topic you should address in an essay.
+Each section consists of a question or topic, selected from the list circulated in advance, which you should address in an essay.
 Your treatment should provide sufficient detail (such as references to specific compositions, chronology, and so on) to indicate your familiarity both with the music and with the historical issues of the question or topic.”
 [Time: ca. 80 minutes for each section]

 You will have had a chance to prepare these topics in advance, since they are drawn from the pool made available at the end of the Spring semester.
 You should have an outline in mind, as well as the key examples you plan on using; notes are not allowed in the examination room.
 Secondary literature is not the focus of these essays—the committee will focus on your knowledge of repertory and of generally accepted connecting threads, although if you know particular scholarship about the topic you are welcome to bring it in.